 According to Vincent Bernard, a lead solution architect at Coveo, “A Relevance platform brings together the content you have with the way that people interact with that content.”
 Any search engine can answer user queries, but is matching documents with keywords enough to find what your customers and employees want?
 Quite often, the answer is no. And no can be devastating to both sales and productivity.

-By applying AI and user-assistive technologies on top of search, a Relevance platform can breathe new life into applications by making them smarter, more helpful, and – in the end – more profitable.
+By applying and user-assistive on top of search, a can breathe new life into applications by making them smarter, more helpful, and – in the end – more profitable.

 Today’s customers and employees alike demand a smooth and natural experience free of friction.
 A Relevance platform provides this experience to people by guiding them to what they need to find – without them even realizing it.